 The distribution of Qurbani meat is one of the core aspects of the festival of the sacrifice, with great emphasis placed on the need for those who are most poor and needy benefiting.
 As per Islamic tradition, each sacrifice should account for three equal shares – one to the person making the sacrifice, one to a friend or relative, and one to someone in need.

-What Meat Can be Distributed?
+What Meat Can be Given?

-- Sheep (minimum of one-year-old)
+- Sheep (minimum of one year old)

-- Goats (minimum of one-year-old)
+- Goats (minimum of one year old)

 - Cows (minimum of two years old)